SAT and ACT: Ten Day-of Tips

 Parting thoughts

-If you follow the above advice—as have hundreds of my past students who’ve gone on to achieve success on their SATs and ACTs—a few things will happen for you.
-You’ll have the physical, emotional and mental stamina to ace the SAT and ACT; you’ll encounter fewer logistical hiccups on test day; you’ll know you did everything within your power to get in the best possible headspace for your test…and you’ll more than likely get an outstanding score!
-Niiiiice.
+If you follow the above advice—as have hundreds of my past students who’ve gone on to soaring success on their SATs and ACTs—a few things will happen for you.
+You’ll have the physical, emotional and mental stamina to ace the SAT and ACT; you’ll face fewer logistical bumps in the road on test day; you’ll know you did everything within your power to get in the best possible headspace for your test…which will, in turn, yield you a fantastic score!
+Heck yeah.

-And if you want to be like those hundreds of successful students—i.e., if you want to have an expert in YOUR pocket to help YOU get your target SAT or ACT score—find out how to work with me here
+And if you want to be like those hundreds of successful students—i.e., if you want to have a personal expert in YOUR corner to help YOU get your target SAT or ACT score—find out how to work with me one-on-one

-OR, if private tutoring doesn’t fit your budget or study style, never fear!
-My online course is perfect for you:
+OR, if private tutoring doesn’t fit your budget or study style, my online course is another excellent option:

 This is a completely online, completely self-directed video class that will help you overcome your test anxiety, whatever form it takes.
-I walk you through over a DOZEN tricks and strategies for keeping calm and testing on.
-So if you liked the tips and tricks that today’s post had to offer, just imagine the kind of score you can achieve with loads MORE of them!
+I spell out over a DOZEN tricks and strategies for keeping calm and testing on.
+If you liked the tips and tricks that today’s post had to offer, just imagine the kind of score you can achieve with my full, expert toolbelt!